MadhuVanthiSankarGanesh/gdelt-niche-tracker/README.md

    > Python 3.13+ is not compatible with `wordcloud` as of now.

 3. **Configure environment variables:**
-   - Copy `.env` and fill in your AWS and API credentials.
+   - Save your credentials in .env file

 4. **Run the Streamlit app:**
    ```